 Documents needed to file Property Insurance Claims

-The Named Perils include a list causes that can damage the property and is included in the policy.
-A few of these can be fire, theft, explosion and lightening.
-The Open Perils on the other hand cover the causes that are not specifically excluded from the policy including flood, war, earthquake and act of terrorism to name a few.
+The Named Perils include a list of causes that can damage the property and are included in the policy.
+A few of these can be fire, theft, explosion, and lightning.
+The Open Perils, on the other hand, cover the causes that are not specifically excluded from the policy including flood, war, earthquake, and an act of terrorism – to name a few.

 Types of Property Insurance